m4dh4t/DiscordBot/README.md

 ## Build

-How to build the bot locally for development from the git repository
+How to build the bot locally for development from the git repository.

+**Dependencies**

- 1. Clone the repository to your working directory: `git clone `
+ - Clone the repository to your working directory: `git clone https://github.com/m4dh4t/DiscordBot.git`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1NTcxMTY2NiwtOTQxMzEyMTYyXX0=
+eyJoaXN0b3J5IjpbOTM4NjQ3ODE2LC05NDEzMTIxNjJdfQ==
 -->